 Do you know what your hand gestures are communicating as you talk or present?

-Hand gestures that are larger than the outlines of your body -- communicates a large idea or concept.
+Hand gestures that are larger than the outlines of your body: Communicates a large idea or concept.
 But if all your hand gestures are large you will communicate that you are chaotic or out of control.
-(See the photo at the top of the post).

 I was lucky that I didn’t get into more trouble than an extra pastry.
 Many hand gestures are not universal.
 Before speaking in a country or to a culture that you are not familiar with, do some research to find out which gestures in your presentation might be misunderstood, not understood at all, or offensive.